dafirma/wdf-frontend/README.md

 # Project Name
  WHAT DA FOOD
 ## Description
- WHAT DA FOOD is an app that help you to track Describe your project in one/two lines.
+ WHAT DA FOOD is an app that help you to find recipes based on your food storage

 ## User Stories